 extricating each bike, one at a time.
 The easiest was the Husky, which

-also relatively painless to lift out of its rut after I’d dug out some of the
+was also relatively painless to lift out of its rut after I’d dug out some

 The Honda 4-stroke was another matter entirely.

 Here is another reason I will only own one of those machines when

 the federal government tells me I have to: they are like 2-wheeled

 snowmobiles.
 In normal conditions, they’ll get you through a lot of